 The price for the Bolt EV and Bolt EUV in 2023 received a lot of attention in the media last week.
 While it is a significant price reduction, many people are unaware that it is not as significant as some of the manufacturer's offers we've seen for the car in the past.
 What makes this unique is that they are now making those price decreases permanent rather than only doing it on a regular basis.

 Personally, I don’t think the Bolt EV was ever really worth $35,000 or more.
-Yes, it's an EV, but it's far inferior to the Tesla Model 3.
+Yes, it's an EV, but it's far inferior to the Tesla Model 3 which is the cheapest Tesla you can get.
 It outperforms the Nissan LEAF in terms of liquid cooling, but unlike the Model 3, the Bolt can only charge at 55 kW.

 This makes it exceedingly difficult to take a road trip in, whereas it is very straightforward in a Model 3.
 It's also front-wheel drive, which isn't required in an EV for affordability or snow performance.
 Furthermore, the Model 3 is available with all-wheel drive.